cartesi/docs/docs/tutorials/gpg-verify/full-dapp.md

 Should you change the `document` declaration in the smart contract, the output would become `"1"` (i.e., "failure").
 Additionally, changing the data for the `signature` variable would either also lead to failure (i.e., signature no longer matches) or possibly to an error, in the case that the data no longer represents a valid digital signature.
 In this case, a different non-zero result would be retrieved.

-Although fully functional, there is still one important aspect of our DApp that can render it unusable for many real-world scenarios: how the input data is fed into the computation.
-Indeed, the code above, which uses *direct drives*, implies that the document whose signature is being verified must be directly available to the smart contract as a `bytes` object.
+Although fully functional, there is still one important aspect of our dApp that can render it unusable for many real-world scenarios: how the input data is fed into the computation.
+Indeed, the code above, which uses _direct drives_, implies that the document whose signature is being verified must be directly available to the smart contract as a `bytes` object.
 This is unfortunately not a really scalable solution, given the storage limitations and accompanying high costs of blockchains like Ethereum.
-As such, in the next section we will cover a couple of Cartesi Compute features that can tackle this issue to allow DApps to process larger volumes of data.
+As such, in the next section we will cover a couple of Cartesi Compute features that can tackle this issue to allow dApps to process larger volumes of data.